wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-identities/includes/identity-access-management.md

 Identity and access management and compliance, combined with effective security policies, can help prevent hacking or other security breaches.
 One of the most common reasons for a security breach is when cybercriminals gain access through unauthorized means.

-There are measures that organizations can take in conjunction with specific technologies to improve their overall security perimeter.
+There are measures that organizations can take with specific technologies to improve their overall security perimeter.
 Below are some of the methods of identification used by many organizations to monitor access to resources:

 - **Identification cards**: The use of ID cards is one of the oldest and most prevalent methods of identification.
 ID cards that show clear pictures of employees ensure that the person entering the premises is an authorized individual.
-Scanners can be installed to check legitimacy, in case of a counterfeit ID.
+Scanners can be installed to check legitimacy, if there is a counterfeit ID.
 - **Personal Identification numbers**: Using PINs is another best practice for secure access.
 PINs are codes that are entered at the doors using keypads before accessing a building.
 Each employee is assigned a unique access PIN that is updated regularly.
 - **Smart cards**: Smart cards are increasingly being used as a secure way of controlling physical access.
 They can be used to authenticate an individual's identity, and determine the correct level of access.
 Smart cards can be programmed to allow specific employees to access restricted areas.
 - **Biometrics**: Biometrics is one of the most secure methods of authenticating the identity of a user who needs to access assets and resources in your organization.
 A biometric reader typically scans the physical traits, such as a fingerprint or handprint, face, voice, or eyes before giving secure access.